 Now, here’s another early October box office comparison: also in 2013, Alfonso Cuarón’s Gravity, starring Sandra Bullock and George Clooney, collected $1.4 million from Thursday showings, going on to score a whopping $55.78 million on its domestic weekend debut.
 Gravity‘s opening-weekend take, however, will in all likelihood remain out of reach for Gone Girl.

 After all, despite the stellar commercial and awards-season performance of the eventual Best Picture Academy Award winner Argo, Ben Affleck doesn’t quite yet have the box office pull of a Sandra Bullock-CGI combo.
-(Perhaps that’ll change after the release of the upcoming Batman v Superman movie.)
+(Perhaps that’ll change after the release of the upcoming Batman v Superman: Dawn of Justice.)
 Having said that, no one should be too surprised if Gone Girl opens above the $40 million mark.
 Distributor 20th Century Fox claims it’s expecting a domestic opening around $20 million; if you’re so inclined, feel free to believe they actually mean it.

 David Fincher, who some see as Orson Welles, Sergei Eisenstein, Alfred Hitchcock, Michelangelo Antonioni, and Ingmar Bergman rolled into one (it really doesn’t take much these days), has directed several prestigious box office performers in the last few years.
 These are The Curious Case of Benjamin Button (2008), starring Brad Pitt and Cate Blanchett; The Social Network (2010), with Jesse Eisenberg and Andrew Garfield; and The Girl with the Dragon Tattoo (2011), starring Rooney Mara and Daniel Craig in this remake of the Swedish blockbuster.
 None of the aforementioned titles opened above the $30 million mark, though in large part thanks to (generally) solid reviews and awards-season buzz, all three went on to gross over $95 million in the U.S. and Canada, with The Curious Case of Benjamin Button cuming at $127.5 million.